-This form is also due to contact lenses.
-Large papules or vesicles form on the inner conjunctiva of the upper eyelid.
+This is another condition that can be caused by the use of contact lenses.
+Large papules (abnormal inflammd skin tissue) form on the inner conjunctiva of the upper eyelid.
 The eyes are puffy, itchy and teary.
-There is discomfort on wearing contact lenses and mucus production.
-A foreign body sensation is present, while vision may be blurred.
+There is often discomfort upon wearing contact lenses and enhanced mucus production.
+A foreign body sensation is present, while vision may also be blurred.

 The offending substance may be an antibiotic, glaucoma medication, antihistamines or mydriatics (i.e. agents that induce pupil dilation).
 Sometimes even the preservatives used in these topical medications may cause allergy or inflammation.
-Treatment is by preservative-free artificial tears and antihistamines as required.
+Treatment can be achieved by preservative-free artificial tears and antihistamines as required.

-This may be caused by airborne pollutants, chemicals, such as those vaporized from rubber or composites, or some plants in the hot humid conditions of a greenhouse.
-Treatment is by avoiding the offending chemical and by treating with corticosteroids, tacrolimus or pimecrolimus.
+Delayed allergies can be caused by airborne pollutants, chemicals, such as those vaporized from rubber or composites, or some plants in the hot humid conditions of a greenhouse.
+These types of allergies are managed by avoiding the offending chemical and by treating with corticosteroids, tacrolimus or pimecrolimus.